adammharris/unofficial-gospel-library-mcp/README.md

 ## Notes

-- This is an unofficial implementation that scrapes content from the public Gospel Library website
+- This server uses JSON data from the [scriptures-json](https://github.com/bcbooks/scriptures-json) repository.
-- Respects the Church's terms of service for educational and personal use
-- Language codes follow ISO 639-3 standard (e.g., "eng", "spa", "por")